 That is why “stretch schools” are such a bad idea for most students.
 Getting into one (which your child will almost certainly want to attend) practically guarantees you will pay more than your family can “afford” according to the federal government.

 Strategies for Spending Less on College

 If you want to learn more about strategies for spending less on college, please check out my new book: Never Pay Retail for College.
-You will learn the 12 critical elements for a successful college plan and how you can reduce the cost of college by 25% to 50%.
+You will learn the 12 critical elements for a successful college plan and how you may be able to reduce the cost of college by 25% to 50%.